Lehigh-Coders-Community/CSE6cubed/04. Front End VS Backend/4: FRONTEND/4FRONTENDa. HTML.md

 ### What would be the best method to show users this information?

 Most often, you want to show text on your website.
-For this we have the P tag.
-In this case "P" means paragraph.
+For this, we have the P tag.
+In this case, "P" means paragraph.

 ```html
 <p>This is some text</p>